behnambm/data-collector/README.md

 # Overview

 According to task description, there should be 3 services.
 But the project consists of two different components.
+(See branch `v2` for separate service implementation)

 1. **Service** (2 instances): A server that listens on a port and handles RPC calls.
 2. **Collector** (1 instance): A service that makes concurrent calls to the RPC services and gathers data from them.